 The coordinates of each point may also be defined incrementally.
-To do that, select the desired coordinate with the cursor and press the [INS] key.
-Both coordinates of the selected point will be shown preceded by the " Δ " icon that indicates the incremental value with respect to the previous point.
+To do that, select the desired coordinate with the cursor and press the two-color key.
+Both coordinates of the selected point will be shown preceded by the " $\Delta$ " icon that indicates the incremental value with respect to the previous point.

 At all the intermediate points of the profile the type of machining required to be done on the corner must be defined.
-To select the type of corner operation, place the cursor over this icon and press the [-] key.
+To select the type of corner, place the cursor over this icon and press the two-color key.